Lew Chatterley: Playing career

+His final appearance came in November 1970 under Vic Crowe in losing 1-3 to Torquay at Plainmoor.

 In March 1971 he joined Doncaster Rovers on loan, where he first met Lawrie McMenemy, who was to have a considerable influence on his later career.
 With his time at Villa at an end, Chatterley was sold to Northampton Town in September 1971 for £8,000.
 His stay at Northampton was only a short one, rejoining McMenemy at Grimsby Town in February 1972 for £8,000.
 In his first season at Blundell Park, Grimsby were champions of Division 4, and spent the next 2 seasons in Division 3, finishing in a creditable 9th and then 6th place.

 He scored 16 times in 73 league games for Grimsby before a £15,000 move to Southampton in March 1974, once again linking up with McMenemy.
 He played the last two games of Saints' 1973-74 relegation season.
 As the team struggled to shine in the Second Division, Chatterley became the butt of the crowd's frustration, and, in February 1975, he moved to Torquay United as player-coach, where he was to play a further 57 league games and score 10 goals.